UW-Madison-CCCR/CHTC-Template/README.md

 ```
 apptainer build container.sif pandas.def
 ```
 This will create a container file in your CHTC working directory from the **pandas.def** file you transfered via the submit file.
+Once you refresh the directory in Cyberduck, you should see the file **container.sif**.
+This is the file you need to run your future Python code.

+## 2. Creating Python, Shell, and Submit Scripts

+Running a Python file requires three layers of scripts: the Python file you want to run, a shell script to run that file, and a submit file telling HTCondor to execute the shell script.

+This section will walk you through all steps necessary for building these three files.
+All materials can be found in the **scripts** folder.